Dubai Fountain: Performances

+The fountain is animated with performances set to light and music.
+It is visible from every point on the lake promenade and from many neighbouring structures.
+Afternoon performances occur at 1:00 p.m. and 1:30 p.m. from Saturday till Thursday, and 2:00 p.m. and 2:30 p.m. on Friday.
+Evening shows take place between 6:00 p.m. until 11:00 p.m. at regular 30 minute intervals.

 DHL Express premiered an advertising campaign at the Dubai Fountain on 20 October 2011.
 It was choreographed to a specially reworked version of the Motown classic "Ain't No Mountain High Enough", and was repeated for about a month.

 All of the fountain's performances are accompanied by music played through speakers around the lake, although sometimes the fountains are operated without music for testing purposes.

 Usage

 In March 2016 the fountains and the mall were part of the Expo 2020 logo launch attended by managing director Reem Al Hashimy and prime minister Mohammed bin Rashid Al Maktoum.
 After the event the fountains danced to Whitney Houston's "I Will Always Love You".

 Music

 The responsibility of selecting music to be used in the fountain was given to Peter Kopik, the director of choreography & design at WET Design.